Production-grade contextual bandits at decisions/sec.

 The objective is to learn to select the best action for any given context such that you maximise total reward over time.
 From this problem setting, it follows that contextual bandit algorithms must try out different actions to learn what context/action pairs lead to the best rewards; they must explore the action space using some exploration algorithm, and also exploit their knowledge using some learned model.

 Some bandit algorithms explore first, then exploit.
 Some learn to explore less over time, converging at some point on the optimal action for a given context.
 Gittins uses a simple algorithm known as epsilon-greedy, where exploration always happens for a small portion of decisions, regardless of how long the bandit has been running.
 This is a deliberate choice to tackle non-stationarity, an issue I revisit later in this document.
+It is also a practical choice: epsilon-greedy is surprisingly hard to beat in practice.

 You may be thinking to yourself, "why not use supervised learning instead of bandits?".
 That is a fair question, and for some problems, it works well.
 But consider a case of topic recommendation on social media.
-If you use supervised learning to choose the best topic from a handful of candidates, you must a) have enough cover in your training data to learn the optimal relationships, however obscure, snd b) have some way of being able to recommend entirely new topics that you don't have history for.
+If you use supervised learning to choose the best topic from a handful of candidates, you must a) have enough cover in your training data to learn the optimal relationships, however obscure, and b) have some way of being able to recommend entirely new topics that you don't have history for.
 Bandits offer a natural way of introducing new actions by virtue of its explorative design.

 Gittins comes in three flavours: a (slow) reference Python implementation, which is not packaged and not recommended outside development of the system; Python bindings, for most data science workflows; and WASM bindings, for in-browser decisions.
 The bindings call a core written in Rust for performance reasons.